ExaWorks/job-api-spec/CONTRIBUTING.md

   - Minor changes (e.g., grammatical fixes) do not require an Issue first.
 - A PR should be a minimal and accurate answer to exactly one identified and agreed problem.
-PRs that tackle multiple problems are harder to review and slower to merge when the uncontroversial changes are held up by the more discussed changes.
+PRs that tackle multiple problems are harder to review and slower to merge when uncontroversial changes are held up by the more discussed changes.
-- Where applicable, a PR or commit message body SHOULD reference an Issue by number (e.g. Fixes #33”).
+- Where applicable, a PR or commit message body should reference an Issue by number (e.g. "Fixes #33”).
-- Use the Draft PR feature on Github or title your PR with `WIP` if your PR is not ready for review immediately upon submission
+- Use the Draft PR feature on GitHub or title your PR with `WIP` if your PR is not ready for review immediately upon submission.

 ## Pull Request (PR) Merging Process

 - PR reviews should be timely.
 Both reviewer and PR issuer should make a good attempt at resolving the conversation as quickly as possible.
-- PR reviews exist to check obvious things aren't missed, not to achieve perfection.
+- PR reviews exist to check that obvious things aren't missed, not to achieve perfection.
 - A PR is eligible for merging if it has at least one approval from a project maintainer and no outstanding requested changes or discussions.
 - Discussions created via an inline comment on GitHub should only be "resolved" by whomever opened the discussion.
-- The person to mark the last open discussion "resolved" should also merge the PR ("close the door when you leave")
+- The person to mark the last open discussion "resolved" should also merge the PR ("close the door when you leave").
-  - Note: this usually implies that someone should not merge their own PR
+  - Note: This usually implies that someone should not merge their own PR.